apache/mxnet/docs/tutorials/scala/mxnet_java_install_and_run_examples.md

 ```

 ### (Optional) add log4j configuration
-As you may notice, all of the examples contains the SLF4J error logs.
+As you may notice, all of the examples contain the SLF4J error logs.
 It caused by the missing configuration file.
 This problem can be solved easily by following steps:

 1. go to `target/classes` folder